 All brands (vehicle types M, N and/or O) that are sold in the EU are obliged to follow this EU-Regulation (no EU-2018/858).
-Currently the VMs have their own brand-specific certificate and assessment to grant access to Anti-theft RMI.
-The aforementioned Regulation will be legally compulsory as of August 1, 2023.

 It’s an EU Regulation which means that all brands are legally obliged to comply with this Regulation in order to be able to sell vehicles in the EU.
 SERMI only covers access to Anti-theft RMI all other RMI data should be available without a specific certificate as described in the EU regulation no EU-2018/858.

-The information will be requested by the IO and IO employee and will only be shared with the CAB. will The CAB will perform the assessment and they are not allowed to share this information with any other organization (including the Trust Center, SERMI association and the Vehicle Manufacturer).
+The information will be requested by the IO and IO employee and will only be shared with the CAB. will The CAB will perform the assessment and they are not allowed to share this information with any other organization (including the Trust Centre, SERMI association and the Vehicle Manufacturer).

 The employee must be able to share a clean criminal record for requesting the certificate.
 The conditions are set by the individual Member State themselves (National legal system).